 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this temporary rule effective less than 30 days after publication in the Federal Register.
-For the same reasons discussed in the preceding paragraph, waiting for a 30 day notice period to run would be impracticable and contrary to the public interest.
+For the same reasons discussed in the preceding paragraph, waiting for a 30 day notice period to run would be improvedicable.